 Are you thinking about getting a tattoo?
 This can be a great choice and allow you to say something about who you are, what you believe, or how you feel.
-It’s a way to express your personality in a fresh and exciting way while some people also consider tattoos living art or highly fashionable.
+It’s a way to express your personality freshly and excitingly while some people also consider tattoos living art or highly fashionable.

 Choosing A Design

 The first thing you need to think about when getting a tattoo is choosing what you want and where you want it.
-The position is important because this will largely depend on whether you want to see it or if it’s something you want other people to see.
+The position is important because it largely depends on whether you want to see it or if it’s something you want other people to see.

 For instance, if you get a tattoo on your back, you’ll hardly ever see it at all.
 As such, this will be more for aesthetic purposes rather than self-enjoyment.
 Alternatively, if you get a tattoo on your lower arm, then you’re going to see it all the time.
 This is why these tats are often inspiring quotes or a symbol that is particularly meaningful to the individual.